walder/Skynet-IADS/README.md

 Skynet requires MIST.
 A version is provided in this repository or you can download the most current version [here](https://github.com/mrSkortch/MissionScriptingTools).

 #  Example Code
 Unlike other IADS scripts Skynet requires you to define the elements with some code.
-In excange for that it will behave more life like.
+In exchange for that it will behave more life like.
 Think of yourself as the general planning the IADS.

 create an instance of the IADS:
 `nevadaIADS = SkynetIADS:create()`